 It is important to be prepared for your birth.
 Educate yourself on natural childbirth.
 Know that there are options for pain control, both natural and with medications.
-Medications are always available if that is what you choose, but with medicines, come risk – for you and your baby.
-Learn about labor pain management including nitrous oxide, epidural, and IV pain medication options at Glacial Ridge Hospital.
+Medications are always available if that is what you choose, but with medicines, comes risk – for you and your baby.
+Learn about labor pain management including epidural and IV pain medication options at Glacial Ridge Hospital.

 Practice relaxation.
 Relax every day.
 If you practice, your brain can take you there easier in time of need.
 Prepare mentally, as you will be challenged.

 Have a supportive team.
 Your labor coach is extremely important.
 Use someone you trust and feel comfortable with.
 Your nurses and midwife or physician are also there to cheer you on.